malike/malike.github.io/_posts/2015-08-24-Spring-Security-OAuth2.md

   .antMatchers("/**").authenticated()
 ```

-*You'll see it doesnt work when you using this, which I did in my case*
+*You'll see it doesn't work when you using this, which I did in my case*

 ```xml
   <dependency>